Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

-In this search, we use an ABCD (matrix) background estimation technique, based on parametric fits to our CRs to smooth statistical fluctuations, employing the light-quark and gluon jet, and electron selections to construct CRs to predict the backgrounds in the muon and \PQb jet enriched SRs.
+In this search, we use an ABCD (matrix) background estimation technique based on parametric fits to the CRs to smooth statistical fluctuations.
+All previous selections, including the BQF ones, are applied before performing the fits.
+Jet and electron selections are used to construct the CRs, which are then used to predict the backgrounds in the muon-enriched and \PQb jet enriched SRs.

 Figure \ref{fig:ABCD} shows a visualization of the ABCD method.
 Here, the symbols A, B, C, and D refer to four regions constructed from two uncorrelated selection based on leptons and jets.
 One of the regions (A) is dominated by signal while the other three CRs (B, C, D) are background-dominated.
-The background yield in the SR is estimated from the yields in the three CRs with the expression: $N_A = \frac{N_B N_C}{N_D}$, where $N_X$ is the number of events in region X.
+The background yield in the SR is estimated from the yields in the three CRs with the expression: $N_A = N_B N_C/N_D$, where $N_X$ is the number of events in region X.

 For this analysis, as the benchmark model predicts no decays to electrons, the background shape is extracted from a dielectron CR with at least one b-tagged jet for both the one (\CReeb) and two (\CReebTwo) jet regions, as also indicated in Table \ref{tab:sr_cr}.
 To correct for differences in the dilepton mass shape and normalization arising from acceptance, resolution, and other differences between electrons and muons, a multiplicative transfer factor per bin in the dilepton mass distribution is determined from functional fits, described below, in non-b-tagged regions: \CRmmj/\CReej~ and \CRmmjTwo/\CReejTwo~ for the one- and two-jet regions, respectively.
 These per-bin transfer factors are then multiplied per bin by fit values in the dielectron b-tagged regions \CReeb and \CReebTwo to create the predictions for backgrounds in \SR and \SRTwo.
 Thus, the ABCD background prediction equations are given by: